VladislavRUS/burger_city_rn/README.md

 }
 ```

-It is needed for address autocompletion and maps
+It is needed for address autocompletion and maps (can be just an empty string, that mock data will be used)

 ### Preview
 ReactNative screenshots: